Social Learning with Endogenous Information and the Countervailing Effects of Homophily: Multiple Costs and Values, Assortativity in Costs, and Incidental Homophily

-Suppose $c>v>c'$.
-There is a positive measure of $(\theta,c)$ agents who observe only cost $c'$ agents taking risky action.
-If the posterior is above $c$, then there is incomplete learning.
-If not, for $v'>c$, there are $(\theta,c)$ agents who receive the same signal profile and have the same posterior.
-So, they take the safe action.
-This contradicts complete learning.
+First suppose \(c>v>c'\).
+Under complete learning at state \(v\), type \((\theta',c')\) agents take the risky action and succeed.
+There is a positive measure of type \((\theta,c)\) agents who observe only such signals.
+If this signal profile induces the risky action for type \((\theta,c)\), then complete learning fails at state \(v\), since \(c>v\).
+If it does not induce the risky action, then consider any \(v'\in\mathcal V\) with \(v'>c\), which exists by Assumption \ref{ass:nontrivial}.
+At state \(v'\), the same signal profile occurs with positive probability and gives the same posterior, so type \((\theta,c)\) still takes the safe action.
+This contradicts complete learning at state \(v'\), where \(v'>c\).

-Suppose instead that $c'>v>c$.
-There are $(\theta,c)$ agents who observe only cost $c'$ taking the safe action.
-If the posterior is below $c$, then complete learning fails.
-If not, for $v''<c$ there are type $(\theta,c)$ agents who receive the same signal profile and take the safe action.
-This contradicts complete learning.\eproof
+Now suppose \(c'<v<c\).
+Under complete learning at state \(v\), type \((\theta',c')\) agents take the risky action and succeed, while type \((\theta,c)\) agents should take the safe action.
+The same argument as above gives a contradiction.

+Finally suppose \(c'>v>c\).
+Under complete learning at state \(v\), type \((\theta',c')\) agents take the safe action.
+There is a positive measure of type \((\theta,c)\) agents who observe only such safe choices.
+If this signal profile induces the safe action for type \((\theta,c)\), then complete learning fails at state \(v\), since \(c<v\).
+If it induces the risky action, then consider any \(v''\in\mathcal V\) with \(v''<c\), which exists by Assumption \ref{ass:nontrivial}.
+At state \(v''\), the same signal profile occurs with positive probability and gives the same posterior, so type \((\theta,c)\) still takes the risky action.
+This contradicts complete learning at state \(v''\), where \(v''<c\).
+Therefore complete learning cannot be a steady state unless the network exhibits perfect cost homophily. \eproof